dankolbman/obsidian-daily-focus/README.md

 Tasks are flagged as "unclear" when:
 - Carried over for 3+ consecutive days without completion
 - In "Focus today" section but not completed for 2+ days

+Note: The plugin enforces these thresholds deterministically and may also include additional unclear items suggested by the LLM.

 ## Privacy